erbsland-dev/erbsland-unittest/doc/chapters/get-started/06-whats-next.rst

 What's Next?
 ============

-Congratulations on completing the basics of the Erbsland UnitTest framework!
+Congratulations on completing the basics of the Erbsland Unit Test framework!

 Explore the Full Example
 ------------------------